CalamityAdam/iot/javascript/projects/ajax_twitter/README.md

 Download the project [skeleton](skeleton.zip?raw=true).
 Start by running `bundle install`.
 To setup the database, run `rails db:setup` which creates, loads from schema and seeds the db in one command.
-Run `npm run webpack --watch` or `npm run webpack -w` in a new tab to transpile the JavaScript.
+Run `npm run webpack` in a new tab to transpile the JavaScript.

 Take a quick look at the `webpack.config.js`.
 Note that our entry point is